We continue by telling people that they can look into the history and learn more about the cartograph. History

 Cybernetics

 This is a default subtitle for this page.
-Learn more →Cybernetics | Information | Differentials
+Read more and see related content for Heinz Von Foerster →Cybernetics | Information | Differentials

 Negative Feedback is the tendency for systems to employ mechanisms whereby any fluctuations from a particular behavior or trajectory are 'dampened'; that is to say, divergence from a norm is hindered.

 Negative Feedback is described in more detail on the more general {{feedback-loops}} page.
-Learn more →Claude Bernard
+Read more and see related content for Negative Feedback →Claude Bernard